Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

 Ensuring system safety while maintaining performance requires sophisticated approaches that balance computational efficiency, safety guarantees, and adaptability.
 Below, we present four prominent categories of methods that address these challenges through different theoretical frameworks and computational strategies.

-Reachability-based Trajectory Safeguard (RTS) \cite{Shao2021RTS} is an offline-online safety layer that precomputes reachable sets for plan tracking and, at runtime, filters the reinforcement learning policy's continuous actions to the nearest safe plan without throttling learning speed.
-Compared to Model Predictive Control (MPC), CBF, and Safety-set methods, which provide strong online guarantees but require heavier per-step optimization, RTS offers computational efficiency through its offline precomputation strategy.
-Similarly, while Radial Basis Function (RBF) and Gaussian Process (GP)-based safe learning methods offer flexible uncertainty modeling, they often rely on probabilistic guarantees and incur expensive computational costs. this approach relies on a reasonably accurate system model and can be less adaptive when dynamics or obstacles change significantly during operation.
+Across these reachability-based methods, a common theme is to shift most of the computational burden into the offline construction of trajectory-parameterized reachable sets based on a reasonably accurate model.
+Reachability-based Trajectory Safeguard (RTS)~\cite{Shao2021RTS} is an offline--online safety layer for continuous-control RL that precomputes trajectory-parameterized forward reachable sets and, at runtime, projects the RL agent's chosen plan parameters to a nearest safe plan while preserving learning efficiency.
+A reachability-based manipulator planner ~\cite{Holmes-RSS-20} that builds joint-space, trajectory-parameterized reachable sets offline and then uses them to constrain receding-horizon optimization. ~\cite{kousik2020bridging} introduce a receding-horizon planner for mobile robots that performs offline reachability analysis over a continuum of trajectory parameters and then selects safe parameters online.
+Those approach rely on a reasonably accurate system model and can be less adaptive when dynamics or obstacles change significantly during operation.

-Model predictive shielding (MPS) \cite{banerjee2024dynamic} provide a model-predictive shield around any RL policy: they forecast violations and replace unsafe actions with safe, goal-directed recoveries, enabling zero-violation training and deployment.
-CBF-Guided MPC \cite{liu2025flexible} embeds barrier constraints in MPC and tunes them online for proactive, explainable hard-safety during tracking/avoidance at the cost of online optimization and careful model or CBF design.
+Model predictive shielding (MPS)~\cite{banerjee2024dynamic} provide a model-predictive shield around any RL policy: they forecast violations and replace unsafe actions with safe, goal-directed recoveries, enabling zero-violation training and deployment.
+CBF-Guided MPC~\cite{liu2025flexible} embeds barrier constraints in MPC and tunes them online for proactive, explainable hard-safety during tracking/avoidance at the cost of online optimization and careful model or CBF design.
 These MPC-based methods trade offline precomputation for online optimization to improve task progress with interpretable constraints.
+Planner-augmented approaches such as MoPA-RL \cite{99} can be viewed as a broader shield that uses classical motion planning (and reactive shaping) to intervene and generate collision-free long-horizon actions around a learned policy, improving exploration and execution safety without CBF-style hard guarantees.

+RTS-style reachability safeguards shift burden offline, enabling fast runtime projection with hard safety so long as the precomputed reachable sets remain valid; their main limitation is reduced adaptivity under model mismatch or rapidly changing contact dynamics.
+In contrast, MPS and CBF-guided MPC place more computation online: they can respond to changing constraints and goals within a receding horizon, but require repeated optimization and careful dynamics/constraint modeling, with feasibility and real-time performance becoming the bottleneck in high-dimensional HRC.
+Practically, reachability filters suit fixed platforms with stable dynamics and tight real-time budgets, whereas MPC/CBF variants suit environments where constraints and intent change quickly and online compute is available.